In memory of Riley Rae Dennehy

-As part of the Victoria Yoga Conference, The Kelty Patrick Dennehy Foundation will present a scholarship to a maximum of $1,000 CDN to a yoga teacher who wishes to further their training and education to make a difference through teaching.
+As part of the Victoria Yoga Conference, The Kelty Patrick Dennehy Foundation will present a scholarship of over $1,000 CDN to a yoga teacher who wishes to further their training and education to make a difference through teaching.
 The successful applicant will demonstrate how the scholarship would enable them to use yoga to heal those dealing with grief or devastation of dreams.
 The scholarship will be awarded at the 2017 Victoria Yoga Conference, held February 10-13th, 2017.
 The top 3 finalists will be awarded passes to the 2017 Conference.

 About The Kelty Patrick Dennehy Foundation

 On March 2nd, 2001, Kerry and Ginny Dennehy lost their 17-year-old son, Kelty, after a short battle with depression, otherwise known as the ‘Silent Killer’.
 Devastated by the loss of their beautiful son and determined to prevent others from traveling the same journey, The Kelty Patrick Dennehy Foundation was founded that same year.

 Tragedy hit the Dennehy family again in 2009 when they lost their daughter, Riley.
 When Kelty took his life, this loving and gentle soul not only lost her brother, she lost her best friend.
 Along with her own depression, Riley developed an eating disorder and faced challenges with alcohol as she fought the pain she carried with her.

 Riley went on to graduate from the Vancouver Film School, and at age 23, she had finally found peace and solace in yoga.
 While traveling in Thailand to further her yoga studies, Riley died of a heart attack after taking strong medication prescribed to manage pain from a separated shoulder.

 These words were so eloquently sung by her uncle at her funeral service: